 What are the different routes to British Citizenship?

-If you wish to become naturalised as a British citizen, there are a number of different routes that can be taken.
+If you wish to apply for British citizenship and become naturalised, there are a number of different routes that can be taken.

 Your chosen route should be the one that best reflects your personal circumstances.